FAQ about purchases of securities

 Why is the Riksbank now purchasing corporate and mortgage bonds when it has not done so previously?

-Which commercial papers has the Riksbank purchased?
+How much and which commercial paper has the Riksbank purchased?